How to Help Your Child Settling at Nursery: 6 Strategies

 4. Sensory Overload

-Tip: Create a quiet, comforting space at home where your child can relax after nursery.
-Discuss any specific triggers, such as loud noises or crowded areas, with the nursery staff so they can help manage and minimize sensory overload.
+Tip: Create a calming space at home where your child can unwind after nursery.
+You should also discuss any sensory concerns with nursery staff so they can help manage and minimize triggers that might be overwhelming.

 5. Health and Wellbeing